 Email marketing can potentially convert readers; it will do just that if done correctly.
 Email conversion rates can be improved by putting more effort into segmentation.
 Using your collected data, divide up your mailing list into specific categories.
-Ignoring the importance of using email marketing is a mistake an eCommerce.
+Ignoring the importance of using email marketing is a mistake in eCommerce.

 To target a particular demographic running an email marketing campaign has no alternative.

 A Shopify business owner or marketer must know what consumers want before releasing a new product, brand, or service.
 If you undertake market research before releasing your product, you may gauge interest from potential buyers and get feedback on how to enhance it.
-Read this article to know, how to get reviews form your customers.
+Read this article to know, how to get reviews from your customers.